Time's Arrow and Archimedes' Point: Chapter 7 – Convention Objectified and the Past Unlocked

-Chapter 8 - Einstein's Issue: The Puzzle of Contemporary Quantum Theory
+Chapter 8 – Einstein's Issue: The Puzzle of Contemporary Quantum Theory

 This chapter is a self-contained introduction to quantum mechanics.
 It introduces the EPR paradox and the measurement problem.
-Bell's Theorem and the GHZ experiment are then introduced in the context of hidden-variables interpretations of quantum mechanics.
-De Broglie–Bohm theory, the Many-worlds interpretation, the Many-minds interpretation and the quantum decoherence approach are all examined, though Price finds them all ultimately unconvincing.
+Bell's theorem and the GHZ experiment are then introduced in the context of hidden-variables interpretations of quantum mechanics.
+De Broglie–Bohm theory, the many-worlds interpretation, the many-minds interpretation and the quantum decoherence approach are all examined, though Price finds them all ultimately unconvincing.
 He points out that Bell's theorem relies on the assumption that, when a measurement basis is chosen, this choice is independent of the state of the quantum system being measured.
 This, he points out, would not necessarily be the case in a world with advanced action.

-Chapter 9 - The Case for Advanced Action
+Chapter 9 – The Case for Advanced Action

-Price notes that the independence assumption in Bell's Theorem can be relaxed in two ways: the first being that the measurement basis and the state of the quantum system are correlated through a common cause in the past, and the second being what Price calls 'advanced action' - a 'common cause' in the future.
+Price notes that the independence assumption in Bell's theorem can be relaxed in two ways: the first being that the measurement basis and the state of the quantum system are correlated through a common cause in the past, and the second being what Price calls 'advanced action' – a 'common cause' in the future.
 He argues against superdeterminism, the idea that a quantum system and measurement apparatus are correlated due to a common cause in the past.
 In contrast, he suggests that the 'advanced action' interpretation is elegant and appealing and fits in better with his 'Archimedean viewpoint'.
 He briefly discusses the relationship between advanced action and free will.

 Release

-The book was published by Oxford University Press on the 9th October 1997.
+The book was published by Oxford University Press on 9 October 1997.
 It was initially released in hardback, but is now available in hardback, paperback and ebook formats.